 - It’s authentic and honest about how you do things

 What not to do: Don’t include links to all of your content on this page.
-The key is to guide your visitors to the best stuff and over time improve the amount of shares and links you get, as well as improving user experience.
+The key is to guide your visitors to the best stuff and over time improve the number of shares and links you get, as well as improve user experience.

 Step 4 – Align your content strategy to the anchors